quangleios/iOS-Core-SDK/README.md

 ## SDK Version:
 Currently our updated SDK version is 3.3.0

-## Verification
+## Verification Types You Can Get:
-In order to get verified, customers will have themselves verified through their mobile phones.
-They will do it through the merchant's mobile application.
-Merchant will collect the information and send data to Shufti Pro for verification.
-The Merchant shall provide the proofs(Images/Videos).
-Shufti Pro will not collect them directly from the user.

-* ### With OCR
-In verification with OCR, it means that the merchant has not provided us proofs (images/videos) and also no data in some or all datapoints (Name, DOB etc.).
-In this verification Shufti Pro will perform extraction of data from those proofs and finally verify the data.

-* ### Without OCR
-In verification without OCR, merchant gives us the data in all datapoints (Name, DOB etc.) but the proofs are provide by the user then Shufti Pro just have to verify the data.
-No direct customer interaction takes place in this kind of verification.

-* ### Verification through Hybrid view
+Shufti Pro’s services come in three variations.
+You have an option of choosing all or any one of them that fulfills your client's requirements.
+Following are the types of verification services;

+**With OCR:** Verification services API embedded with OCR technology can extract personally identifiable information from user’s ID documents and authenticate them as a part of a single identity verification process.

+**Without OCR:** In case you are choosing this service, your clients need to provide additional proof of data in the form of identity documents other than verification information.

-If you opt for mobile verification with Shufti Pro’s hybrid view, a web-view built upon HTML 5 will be displayed to the end-user.
-All data points and fields are adequately defined in the hybrid view.
-The format for sending verification data will be a JSON object, similar to other mobile verification formats (OCR and Non-OCR).
-If your send true in [openWebView](#openwebview) parameter then verification through hybrid view will be started else verification with OCR or without OCR (based upon JSON object) will be triggered.
+**Verification Through Hybrid View:** Shufti Pro’s hybrid view includes mobile verifications along with a web view built on HTML 5 that will show the results to the end-user.
+The verification data will be sent through a JSON object, quite similar to OCR/Non-OCR in the mobile authentication formats.
+In case the value for OpenViewParameter is set to true, the hybrid view will be enabled, else the other models will be triggered.

-For more details on technical requirements for Verification with Rest API, kindly visit Shufti Pro’s resource page here.

 ## Integration:
 See the sample project provided to learn the most common use.
 Make sure to build on real device.